Health District administering flu shots

 This year, to make the scene more festive, the group Wide Awake Dreaming is donating costumed Christmas characters, superheroes or princesses ready to pose with guests and pass out candy canes.

-The federal Centers for Disease Control has stated that with the coronavirus pandemic ongoing, a flu shot can be especially helpful to stay healthy, the Health District noted.
+The federal Centers for Disease Control has stated that with the coronavirus looming, a flu shot can be especially helpful to stay healthy, the Health District noted.
 The flu season typically gains momentum in December and can continue through May.

 “Living in a high tourist area makes this population vulnerable to travelers from different flu seasons,” a news release from the district states.